mvimal2607/CalyxOS-Releases/README.md

 Once the sideload is done, select "Reboot system now" from the recovery menu.
 Congratulations!
 You’ve successfully flashed CalyxOS!

 ## Known Issue:
-- The thunder symbol does not appear on the screen while the device is charging.
+- The thunder symbol does not appear on the screen while the device is charging.(it was working in some scenario, if you got any workaround please let me know.)

 ## Support My Work